Skip to main content

 Chrome iOS

-iOS Chrome is a WebKit wrapper, so its TLS fingerprint matches Safari iOS, not desktop Chrome.
-Apple's rule, not ours.
+iOS Chrome is a WebKit wrapper, so its TLS fingerprint matches Safari iOS rather than desktop Chrome.
+App Store policy forces this; Apple won't let third-party browsers ship their own engines on iOS.

 PresetUATLSNotes